 ERP Sales module implements functions of order placement, order scheduling, shipping, and invoicing.

 This module helps in sales planning too.
 Sales planning determines the sales rates the company must maintain for its product lines to meet the strategic plan.

 Most of the ERP systems available in the market today have an ERP Sales module.

 This module works with the logistics system of an organization.
 It also interacts with CRM systems.

 This module handles marketing and distribution too.
 In the case of SAP, sales and distribution are a component of the logistics module.

-The ERP sales module is integrated with organizations’ e-commerce websites.
+The ERP sales module integrates with organizations’ e-commerce websites.
 Many ERP vendors offer an online storefront as part of the sales module.

 ERP marketing module along with CRP (customer reference program) supports,